hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 This prints the contents of your home directory, without you having to type the full path because the tilde "~" is equivalent to "/home/username".

-Another shortcut is the "..":
+Another shortcut is the "..", which we encountered earlier:

 ```$ ls ..```

 The shortcut `..` always refers to the directory above your current directory.
-So, it prints the contents of the `unix_oct2015`.
+So, it prints the contents of the `unix_lesson`.
 You can chain these together, so:

 ```$ ls ../..```